Aquaculture by Design

 There are two general types of oyster aquaculture—intensive and extensive.

 Intensive aquaculture involves growing oysters in bags and cages either floating in the water or secured just above the bottom.
-The oysters are routinely checked and sorted until they grow to market size in 2 - 3 years.
+The oysters are routinely checked and sorted until they grow to market size in one to two years.

 Intensive aquaculture typically uses seed oysters which are small, unattached baby oysters.
 This method produces more uniform and high quality oysters which are ideal for the half shell market.

-Extensive aquaculture involves placing young oysters on existing natural or man-made reefs and then later harvesting them—usually after two years.
+Extensive aquaculture involves placing young oysters on existing natural or man-made reefs and then later harvesting them within two years.

-Extensive aquaculture uses spat on shell oysters which are baby oysters (spat) attached to recycled oyster shell, also know as "clutch".
+In some cases, extensive aquaculture uses spat on shell oysters which are baby oysters (spat) attached to recycled oyster shell, also know as "cultch".
 With spat on shell oysters, there are usually several spat attached to each shell.
 Most of the oysters produced by extensive aquaculture are for the shucked oyster market.

 The Nature Conservancy and VIMS collected a large suite of data to measure environmental variables at each of the four oyster farms including water currents, water clarity and chemistry, and sediment type and the creatures that live in it.